 Tip #7.
 Open Your Aperture as Wide as Possible

 Depending on the lens(es) you’re shooting with, it’s generally a good rule of thumb to open up your aperture as wide as possible to capture more light.
 Another way of saying this is that you want your F-stop to be as low a number as possible.

-Pro-tip: Some amateur photographers worry that if their kit lens doesn’t have the right aperture range, they just won’t be able to shoot any astrophotography at all.
-Roughly speaking you can compensate with a longer shutter speed and higher ISO and still get some great shots.
+If you’re an amateur photographer, there’s a high chance your kit lens doesn’t have the right aperture range.
+There’s no need to despair, though.
+You’ll still be able to shoot astrophotography.
+Roughly speaking, you can compensate with a longer shutter speed and higher ISO and still get some great shots.